Dr. Robert H Cockle

 Coach Marking's family includes: Nancy Johnson of Sioux Falls SD, Tom & Cindy Marking of Porterfield WI, Dan & Susan Marking of Grand Rapids MN, Robert Marking of Brookings SD & Pam & Marvin Rathlisberger of Crystal MN.

 Music was their world and those who knew Doug and Donna would agree that the Carpenters personified Arrow music.
 Doug was the band director at WHS from 1960 to 1987.
-In 1975, he was name South Dakota Teacher of the Year.
+In 1975, he was named the South Dakota Teacher of the Year.
 He also directed the Watertown Municipal Band for 45 summers.

-Donna loved music and showed this through her piano teaching and accompanying for many band ad choral soloists.
+Donna loved music and showed this through her piano teaching and accompanying for many band and choral soloists.
 Both Doug and Donna instilled the love of music in thousands of students who were privileged to receive instruction from the Carpenters.

 Family members and friends have set up a scholarship in memory of the Carpenters' contributions to Arrow music.
 Funds from this scholarship will be available for a student graduating from WHS who demonstrates an interest in pursuing music education or music performance in college.